 - More modern: Reflects 2 years and 4 months of technical progress since the RX100 III launch.

 Reasons to prefer the Sony Cyber-shot DSC-RX100 III:

 - Easier framing: Has an electronic viewfinder for image framing and settings control.

 - More detailed LCD: Has a higher resolution rear screen (1229k vs 1040k dots).

 - Longer lasting: Gets more shots (320 versus 260) out of a single battery charge.

 - Easier device pairing: Supports NFC for fast wireless image transfer over short distances.

 - More heavily discounted: Has been around for much longer (launched in May 2014).

 The review scores listed above should be treated with care, though.
-The ratings are only valid when refering to cameras in the same category and of the same age.
-Thus, a score needs to be put into the context of the launch date and the launch price of the camera, and comparisons of ratings among very different cameras or across long time periods have little meaning.
-Also, please note that some of the review sites have changed their methodology and reporting over time.
+The ratings were established in reference to similarly priced cameras that were available in the market at the time of the review.
+Hence, a score should always be seen in the context of the camera's market launch date and its price, and rating-comparisons among cameras that span long time periods or concern very differently equipped models make little sense.
+It should also be noted that some of the review sites have over time altered the way they render their verdicts.